Arima9061/kotlin/libraries/tools/kotlin-gradle-plugin-integration-tests/Readme.md

 - Consider using [Gradle Plugin DSL](https://docs.gradle.org/current/userguide/plugins.html#sec:plugins_block) while adding new/modifying existing test projects.
 - <a name="autodebug"></a> When debugging tests in IDE, Gradle will also stream daemon logs and runs target project build in-process.
 This is especially useful for [build script injections](#injections) since you will be able to break transparently in the injection.
-You can opt out of this behavior using `debugTargetProcessWhenDebuggingKGP-IT=false` in `local.properties`.
+You can opt out of this behavior using `kotlin.gradle.autoDebugIT=false` in `local.properties`.

 Tests run using [Gradle TestKit](https://docs.gradle.org/current/userguide/test_kit.html) and may reuse already active Gradle TestKit daemon.